Fred Johnson (racing driver)

-Fred Johnson (December 11, 1929 – January 7, 1991) was a NASCAR Grand National Series driver from Hamptonville, North Carolina.
+Fred Johnson (December 11, 1929 – January 7, 1991) was an American NASCAR Grand National Series driver from Hamptonville, North Carolina.
 He was the brother of NASCAR Hall of Fame inductee Junior Johnson.

 Biography

 Johnson and brother Junior grew up as bootleggers before starting racing careers.
 In May 1949, Fred and Bill France Sr. attended the opening of Charlotte Speedway, which hosted the NASCAR Strictly Stock Series' inaugural race later that year.
 Johnson finished in 25th place out of 33 racing vehicles while driving a 1947 Ford vehicle.